Riparian Setback Matrix Model

 - Trees and grasses in riparian areas stabilize stream banks and reduce floodwater velocity, resulting in reduced downstream flood peaks

-The MD of Foothills has developed a Riparian Setback Matrix Model and a set of Developers Guidelines to be used to determine appropriate development setbacks from riparian areas throughout the Municipality.
+Foothills County has developed a Riparian Setback Matrix Model and a set of Developers Guidelines to be used to determine appropriate development setbacks from riparian areas throughout the Municipality.
 The municipal process for establishing riparian setbacks can be found here.